PuliJagadeesh/Project2/README.md

 **Q: Any inputs the model struggles with?**
 Small datasets with extremely low sample counts or highly imbalanced rare-class scenarios can be unstable.
 In our visualization notebook you’ll see that after ≈10 iterations the validation and training curves diverge—indicating overfitting.
-We plan to add:
+Given more time, We could add:

 - **Lower early-stop thresholds** (e.g. 5 rounds)
 - **Adaptive learning-rate schedules** (decay η as training progresses)